 Preferred option announcement

-Following an eight week public consultation that took place in August/September 2018, Derby City Council have given the feedback careful consideration, along with other technical evidence in order to select and refine our preferred option, to help address roadside NO2 air quality issues in the city.
+Combined with other technical evidence, this information was used to select and refine our preferred option to help address roadside NO2 air quality issues in Derby.

-Derby City Council are implementing traffic management measures to manage the flow of traffic in and around Stafford Street including the roads closest to the exceedance location:
+Derby City Council implemented traffic management measures to manage the traffic flow in and around Stafford Street, including the roads closest to the exceedance location:

 - Changes to the junctions at either end of Stafford Street to restrict traffic flow in the most sensitive area.